-We have developed an R package, fwelnet, that implements Algorithm 1.
-Step 3(c) of Algorithm 1 can be performed easily using the glmnet function in the glmnet R package and specifying the penalty.factor option.
-In practice, we use the sequence $\lambda_1 > \cdots > \lambda_m$ provided by glmnet's implementation of the elastic net, because this range of λ -values covers a sufficiently wide range of models.
+rithm 1.
+Step 3(c) of Algorithm 1 can be done easily by using the glmnet function in the glmnet R package and specifying the penalty.factor option.
+In practice, we use the sequence $\lambda_1 > \cdots > \lambda_m$ provided by glmnet's implementation of the elastic net as this range of $\lambda$ values covers a sufficiently wide range of models.
 (In our package, we allow the user to replace the component-wise mean with the component-wise median in Step 3(a), and to replace the mean with the median in Step 3(b).
-We find that these options do not change the performance much when the default sequence is used, so we recommend using the defaults.)
+We find these options do not change performance much when the default sequence is used, so we recommend that users stick with the defaults.)

-3.2.
-Extending fwelnet to generalized linear models
+3.2 Extending fwelnet to generalized linear models (GLMs)